eco-community/hodl-bot/README.md

 # HodlBot

-A bot that can generate APY
+A Discord bot that can generate APY in Points issued by [The Accountant](https://github.com/eco/discord-accountant) bot.

+**For more on this bot and all the rest of the Eco Community bots, check out [this post](https://echo.mirror.xyz/GlFuqSbTZOLDl0LA7eDa0Yibhqq6IHNUC48nd3WJZQw).**

 ## How HODL bot works